ANALYSIS-Coronavirus to drive European airline industry shakeout

 ($1 = 0.8754 euros)

-(Reporting by Laurence Frost; Additional reporting by Tim Hepher in Paris and Victoria Klesty in Oslo; Editing by Mark Potter)
+(Reporting by Laurence Frost; Additional reporting by Tim Hepher in Paris and Victoria Klesty in Oslo; Editing by Mark Potter and Edward Tobin)